sisrfeng/coc-wiki/Using-coc-extensions.md

 * Extensions can contribute json schemas (same as VSCode)
 * Extensions can contribute snippets that can be loaded by [coc-snippets](https://github.com/neoclide/coc-snippets) extension.
-* Extensions can specify more client options, like `fileEvents` to watch files (requires [watchman](https://facebook.github.io/watchman/) installed), and `middleware` which could be used to fix the result that returned from language server.
+* Extensions can specify more client options, like `fileEvents` to watch files (requires [watchman](https://facebook.github.io/watchman/) installed), and `middleware` which can be used to fix results that return from the language server.

-## Differences between coc extension and VSCode extension.
+## Differences between coc extensions and VSCode extensions.

-* Coc extensions use [coc.nvim](https://www.npmjs.org/package/coc.nvim) as dependency instead of [VSCode](https://www.npmjs.com/package/vscode)
+* Coc extensions use [coc.nvim](https://www.npmjs.org/package/coc.nvim) as a dependency instead of [VSCode](https://www.npmjs.com/package/vscode)
 * Coc extensions support language server features by using the API from coc.nvim instead of [vscode-languageclient](https://www.npmjs.com/package/vscode-languageclient) which can only be used with VSCode.
 * Coc extensions support some features of VSCode extensions:
   * `activate` and `deactivate` api.